yoriokahiroto/YourBirthPlace/README.md

 To complete the assignment, please do the following:
 1. Fork this project and then rename the title to your hobby.
 2. Announce the new project and try to attract other members.
-3. Make 10 Pull Request contributions to other projects
+3. Make 10 Pull Request contributions to other projects.
 4. Merge 10 Pull Requests into your forked Project.

 # Example.